OpenGene/fastp/README.md

   -i, --in1                          read1 input file name (string) -o, --out1                         read1 output file name (string [=])
   -I, --in2                          read2 input file name (string [=])
   -O, --out2                           read2 output file name (string [=])
+      --unpaired1                      for PE input, if read1 passed QC but read2 not, it will be written to unpaired1.
+Default is to discard it. (string [=])
+      --unpaired2                      for PE input, if read2 passed QC but read1 not, it will be written to unpaired2.
+If --unpaired2 is same as --umpaired1 (default mode), both unpaired reads will be written to this same file. (string [=])
   -m, --merge                          for paired-end input, merge each pair of reads into a single read if they are overlapped.
-Disabled by default.
+The merged reads will be written to the file given by --merged_out, the unmerged reads will be written to the files specified by --out1 and --out2.
+The merging mode is disabled by default.
+      --merged_out                     in the merging mode, specify the file name to store merged output, or specify --stdout to stream the merged output (string [=])
-      --discard_unmerged                     in the merging mode, discard the pairs of reads if they cannot be merged successfully.
+      --include_unmerged               in the merging mode, write the unmerged or unpaired reads to the file specified by --merge.
 Disabled by default.
   -6, --phred64                      indicate the input is using phred64 scoring (it'll be converted to phred33, so the output will still be phred33)
   -z, --compression                  compression level for gzip output (1 ~ 9).
 1 is fastest, 9 is smallest, default is 4. (int [=4])
       --stdin                          input from STDIN.
 If the STDIN is interleaved paired-end FASTQ, please also add --interleaved_in.